 At the end they say: “Try this, it works!”.
 I believe them because they are usually right-on in what they recommend.

 I’ll definitely try tomato plants near my roses.
-And the spray sounds good because I can make it ahead and keep it in the refrigerator.
+And the spray sounds good because I can make it ahead and keep it in the refrigerator if I need it.

 Another unusual remedy for fighting blackspot and other fungal diseases including mildew and rust was in Rose Magazine.
 “Place one gallon of well-composted manure in a 5-gallon bucket and fill with water.
 Stir well and let sit in a warm place for 3 days.
 Strain mixture through cheesecloth or mesh and use resulting tea to spray disease affected plants.”